-Spotifitunes (beta) review
+Spotifitunes (beta) full review

 You may have missed the recent news that Apple has bought streaming music service Lala.
 Any geek worth his pen-protector could put those two together and come up with a Spotify rival rumour.